 All plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
 Cost comprises the aggregate amount paid and the fair value of any other consideration given to acquire the asset and includes costs directly attributable to making the asset capable of operating as intended.

-Depreciation is provided on all plant and equipment, on a straight-line basis over its expected useful life as follows: Plant, machinery and vehicles - 8.33% to 50% per annum.
+Depreciation is provided on all property, plant and equipment, other than land, on a straight-line basis over its expected useful life as follows: